jaalsh/java-maze-algorithms/README.md

 ## Task List

-- [ ] Sort algorithms into alphabetical order in drop down menu.
+- [ ] Sort generation and solving algorithms into alphabetical order (A-Z) in drop down menus.
 - [ ] Test that Quad Depth First Search produces a 'perfect' maze.
 - [x] Optimise Houston's algorithm so that we don't keep checking that 1/3 of the maze has been visited once we pass the 1/3 visited threshold.
 - [ ] Implement the minor refinement written in comments for Wilson's algorithm.
 This refinement could also be applied to Houston's.